TomasBoboi/turing-paper/README.md

-# turing-paper
- Computing Machinery and Intelligence - A. M. Turing
+# Computing Machinery and Intelligence - A. M. Turing